ROCm/rocprofiler-systems/docs/install/install.rst

 * GCC compiler v7+

   * Older GCC compilers may be supported but are not tested
-  * Clang compilers are generally supported for Omnitrace but not Dyninst
+  * Clang compilers are generally supported for ROCm Systems Profiler but not Dyninst

 * `CMake <https://cmake.org/>`_ v3.16+